Home Insurance Liability Coverage: How Much Protection Do You Need?

 What is the minimum liability coverage I should have on my home insurance?

-Most insurance professionals recommend at least $300,000 in Coverage E for the average homeowner.
-The standard minimum of $100,000 is rarely sufficient given that average bodily injury liability claims now exceed $26,000–$30,000, and serious incidents can cost ten times that amount.
-If you own any high-risk property features or have significant assets, $300,000 should be treated as the floor — not the goal.
+Most insurance professionals recommend at least $300,000 in Coverage E for the average homeowner, with $500,000 increasingly suggested for households with assets to protect.
+The standard minimum of $100,000 is rarely sufficient given that bodily injury liability claims now average over $30,000 and serious incidents can cost ten times that amount.
+If you own any high-risk property features like a pool or dog, $300,000 should be treated as the floor, not the goal.

 Does homeowners liability insurance cover dog bite lawsuits?

 Yes, Coverage E typically covers dog bite claims, including medical bills, legal fees, and any settlement or judgment.
-However, many insurers exclude certain breeds (pit bulls, Rottweilers, Dobermans, etc.) from coverage entirely.
-If you own a breed that your insurer considers high-risk, you may need a separate canine liability policy or a rider.
-Always disclose your dog's breed when purchasing a policy to avoid a denied claim.
+With average dog bite claims now reaching $69,272 (up 18% in a single year), this protection is critical.
+However, many insurers exclude certain breeds (pit bulls, Rottweilers, Dobermans, etc.) from coverage entirely, so always disclose your dog's breed when purchasing a policy to avoid a denied claim.

 What happens if a lawsuit exceeds my Coverage E limit?